Kdanowski/dice-roller-server-kd/README.md

-# MERNa server including a template for Node.js and Express hosted on Microsoft Azure
-MERNa stands for MongoDB, Express, React, abd Node on Azure.
+# Created by Kevin Danowski

-This repository serves as a template that can be used as a template to create a Node.js and Express based website hosted on Microsoft Azure.
+This repository serves as a server for the dice roller static web page to supply a random number.

 Azure hosting notes:
 Select Node 18 LTS